Smoking in North Korea: Law

 Some of the legislation is observed with high levels of compliance, but not uniformly throughout the country.
 There are not mandatory fines for smoking transgressions, although the newest 2016 anti-smoking campaign has seen fines issued and offenders threatened with images of them being broadcast on TV.
 Tobacco packaging warning messages are required on all types of packaging, but their appearance is not regulated in any way.
 They are usually printed in small print on the side of the package and only state that smoking is harmful to health.
 However, the descriptions must state the nicotine and tar content, must not be misleading and do need to be approved by local authorities.
 Graphic warning images that are now common worldwide have never appeared on packaging in North Korea.
 Since the creation of the smoking prohibition act in 2020, there are now posters at smoking places displaying graphic images of the effects of smoking, including images of gangrene and lip cancer.

 There are no restrictions on tobacco advertising, although there are no advertising campaigns of any kind in North Korean media.
 Tobacco may not be sold to minors (those under the age of seventeen) and cigarette machines are banned.
-North Korea imposes no kind of tax at all on tobacco, including specific excise, ad valorem excise, value-added tax, sales tax, or import duty.
+North Korea imposes no kind of tobacco tax at all, including specific excise, ad valorem excise, value-added tax, sales tax, or import duty.
 Electronic cigarettes are legal.

 North Korea signed the WHO Framework Convention on Tobacco Control on 17 June 2003 and ratified it on 27 April 2005.

 In 2020, a new legislation concerning smoking was created with a total of 31 articles.
 The law bans the smoking of cigarettes in public and commercial places such as at childcare, medical and educational facilities, restaurants, at locations where smoking would be a hazard and at welfare service amenities.
 This law also restricts the sale of cigarettes to only licensed shops.
 The law also created a tobacco cessation service which will also provide treatment and publicity campaigns against smoking.
 Before this law, the fine was not encouraged and the penalty was minimal.